NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Exploration.md

 [![Exploration Mutation Example](images/Exploration-Mutation-Example.png)](images/Exploration-Mutation-Example.png "Click to see the full image.")

-At the top of this tab is a bar graph of the 20 most frequent somatic mutations in the cohort as a bar graph that indicates the percentage of cases that are affected by each mutation.
-Hovering over each bar in the plot will show information about the number of cases affected.
-The top of this tab also includes a survival plot of all the cases within the specified exploration page filters.
+At the top of this tab is a survival plot of all the cases within the specified exploration page filters.

 A table is displayed below that lists information about each mutation: